CPD Ref: C-107674

 Domains: Clinical practice, Communication

-The first part of Dry Eye Disease: The Complete Picture looks at the findings from the TFOS DEWS II report, the pathophysiology, epidemiology and risk factors for DED.
+The first part of Dry Eye Disease: The Complete Picture looks at the findings from the TFOS DEWS II report and the pathophysiology, epidemiology and risk factors for DED.

 Topics: DED, Ocular surface disease, TFOS DEWS II, Dry eye, Tears, Homeostasis, Osmolarity, Cornea, Evaporative, Aqueous deficient, MGD.